juliafsuzuki/DanceSport-Training-Assistant/README.md

 # Personal Assistant ❤️💃

-### Approache: From Single Agent to Multi-Agent AI System
+### Development Approach: From Single Agent to Multi-Agent AI System

 ### Goal: Build an Intelligent Personal Assistant for DanceSport Training Management
 This project demonstrates the evolution from a single AI agent to a sophisticated multi-agent AI system that manages and analyzes a comprehensive DanceSport training program in Notion.